flimflam-austin/hugo-cms-test/site/content/quick_reads/20181002-females-in-the-boardroom/index.md

     _key: card-3-aec66a16-374f-45d7-835d-d3f5d72f916f
   - order: 3
     body: >-
-      > ‘I’m not at all convinced it would pass legal muster. …you are saying you need to single out women and get them on boards.
-The question is can you make that preference & will it hurt men?’
+      "I’m not at all convinced it would pass legal muster. …you are saying you need to single out women and get them on boards.
+The question is can you make that preference & will it hurt men?"

       Jessica Levinson, Loyola Law School professor, on why the new California law may be vulnerable to a court challenge.
 Critics argue it may lead to